achmaddoli/A-Network-Quality-of-Service-Monitor-System-on-IP-Networks/README.md

 ## 📈 Learning Journey

-### **⚠️ Challenges & Overcoming Them**
+### **⚠️ Challenges & How I Overcame Them**
 1. **Data Inconsistencies**
    * **Challenge:** During reception, some data packets might be inconsistent or contain errors.
-   * **Overcoming:** I implemented a Data Validation phase at the server level, logging invalid data for debugging to ensure only accurate metrics are stored and visualized.
+   * **Solution:** I implemented a Data Validation phase at the server level, logging invalid data for debugging to ensure only accurate metrics are stored and visualized.

 ### **What I Learned**
 Working at the IoT and Intelligent Cloud Application Lab in Taiwan sharpened my skills in Data Integration and Advanced Problem-Solving.
 I learned to master the integration of hardware like Raspberry Pi 4 with robust software tools, developing a comprehensive understanding of real-time system synchronization.
 Beyond technical skills, working in a multidisciplinary environment developed my Collaborative Development capabilities, ensuring diverse components integrate into one cohesive system.